-- 1. Ensure that all nurses employed to provide nursing services are either registered nurses or who have a current Louisiana Board of Nursing license or licensed practical nurses who have a current Louisiana State Board of Practical Nurse Examiners license, and have a minimum of one year of supervised nursing experience in providing skilled nursing services in a community setting to beneficiaries; - 2.
-Provide an orientation on waiver services to licensed nurses and assure that licensed nurses adhere to the OCDD Critical Incident Reporting policy (See Appendix D for information regarding this policy); - 3.
-Collect and submit the following documents to the beneficiary's support coordination agency: - a.
-Primary care physician's order for nursing services;

-NOTE: The physician's order must be signed and dated and must contain the number of hours per day and the duration of nursing services required to meet the beneficiary's needs.
+- 1. Ensure that all nurses employed to provide nursing services are either registered nurses (RNs) or who have a current Louisiana Board of Nursing license or licensed practical nurses (LPNs) who have a current Louisiana State Board of Practical Nurse Examiners license, and have a minimum of one year of supervised nursing experience in providing skilled nursing services in a community setting to beneficiaries: - 2.
+Provide an orientation on waiver services to licensed nurses and assure that licensed nurses adhere to the OCDD Critical Incident Reporting policy.
+(See Appendix D for information regarding this policy); - 3.
+Collect and submit the following documents to the beneficiary's support coordination agency: - Primary care physician's (PCP's) order for nursing services; a. - NOTE: The physician's order must be signed and dated and must contain the number of hours per day and the duration of nursing services required to meet the beneficiary's needs.
 The physician's order must also be updated at least every 60 days, and a copy must be sent to the support coordination agency prior to expiration of the previous approval to ensure continuation of services.
 The physician's order must be submitted to the LGE with the beneficiary's annual POC and upon request.
-Prior authorization will not be released if the physician's order is not submitted as required.
+PA will not be released if the physician's order is not submitted as required. - PCP's letter of necessity for nursing services.
+The physician's letter of b. necessity must be on the physician's letterhead, identify all nursing duties to be performed by the nurse, and state the beneficiary's current medical condition and need for nursing services; - Current Form 90-L signed by the beneficiary's PCP; c. - d.
+Summary of the beneficiary's medical history, which indicates the beneficiary's service needs based on a documented record review and specifies any recent (within one year) early and periodic screening, diagnosis, and treatment (EPSDT) extended home health approvals; and